 The developed system was tested thoroughly with real-world website URLs and email addresses.
-Initially, the homepage of the web application provides a clean and unified interface where users can input either a website URL or an email address for scanning[2]].
+Initially, the homepage of the web application provides a clean and unified interface where users can input either a website URL or an email address for scanning[2].
 The user-friendly design helps users to easily understand the system's functionality.
 Before entering any input, the system presents a blank input field prompting users to either enter a website URL or an email address for verification[3].
 This stage ensures that the application is ready to accept and process input efficiently.
 Once a website URL is submitted, the system dynamically scrapes data such as SSL certificates, WHOIS domain information, domain age, and analyzes page content for phishing-related keywords[4].
 Based on the analysis, the system determines whether the website is legitimate or suspicious.
 Similarly, when an email address is submitted, the system performs domain checking, scrapes domain information, and identifies if the domain is associated with disposable or suspicious email services[5].
 Based on this data, the system classifies the email as legitimate or fake.
 Through extensive testing, the system demonstrated high accuracy, achieving over 95% success in correctly identifying legitimate and fake websites and email addresses.
 The integration of real-time web scraping techniques ensured dynamic and updated verification, improving the overall reliability of the application.

-Figure 2: Homepage Interface of the Unified Detection Web Application
+Figure 2: Home page of the Web App

-Figure 3: System Prompt Display Before Input Submission
+Figure 3: Before Entering the input

-Figure 4: Detection Result for a Website URL Submission
+Figure 4: Detection output for a website

-Figure 5: Detection Result for an Email Address Submission
+Figure 5: Detection output for a email